Kong/docs.konghq.com/app/_hub/kong-inc/ip-restriction/index.md

 ---
 name: IP Restriction
 publisher: Kong Inc.
+version: 1.0.0

-desc: Whitelist or blacklist IPs that can make API requests
+desc: Whitelist or blacklist IPs that can make requests to your Services
 description: |
-  Restrict access to a Service or a Route (or the deprecated API entity) by either whitelisting or blacklisting IP addresses.
+  Restrict access to a Service or a Route by either whitelisting or blacklisting IP addresses.
 Single IPs, multiple IPs or ranges in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) like `10.10.10.0/24` can be used.

 type: plugin
 categories: